MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 - Master data analysis tools for geophysical and geochemical data interpretation.
 - Understand and adapt geo-modelling scripts for customized environmental applications.

+### **Sadam Husen**

+- Dive deeper into advanced machine learning and AI techniques, focusing on real-world applications.

+- Contribute to projects that leverage AI for social impact, aiming for ethical and inclusive solutions.

 ---

 ## 🌟 Why These Goals Matter